Check out these gross motor activities for 1 year olds! Using simple toys and household items, these activities are perfect for toddlers.

 Right about the time my son started taking his first steps, I bought him a wheeled toy.
 This allowed him to continue taking those precarious steps and keep moving forward.
 He was also able to lean on the toy for balance, making him less likely to fall.

 That said, kids might still fall, so I suggest pushing the toy either on carpet or outdoors on the grass.
 That way, she’s always cushioned if she happens to fall.

 Pushing a wheeled toy will encourage her to move on her own.
 In fact, lessen the time she’s in a car seat, swing, stroller, or exersaucer.
 The more she’s able to move freely, the faster she’ll develop her gross motor skills.

 Free printables: Want more ideas on what to do with your little one?
 Grab your printable calendar of fun and simple play activities!
 Check them off as you go along, or use the blank template to add your own ideas.
-Join my newsletter and download it below—at no cost to you.
+Download it below—at no cost to you.
 You’ll also get my newsletters, which parents say they LOVE:

 2. Pull a wheeled toy

 Similarly, pulling a wheeled toy can also encourage your child to keep moving.
 Whether she’s crawling or walking, tugging a toy behind her can motivate her to keep taking those steps.